PhobicRemnant/Path-Planning/README.md

 # Path-Planning

 Here we have all code that deals with the Path Planning problem, currently the implementations are thought to solve 2D problems.
+However, the mechanical problem of controlling the robot to reach the final goal goes a little beyond the current scope of this repository, future iterations might delve into this subject.

 ## Path planning implementations on C++.